Why Budtender Training will be Crucial for Dispensaries in 2018

 Do Budtenders Really Need Training?

-As cannabis training professionals, this is one of our most frequently asked questions – do dispensary workers need training?
+As cannabis recruiters and a cannabis training agency, this is one of our most frequently asked questions – do dispensary workers need training?
 The short answer to that question is 100% YES.
 The long answer is multi-faceted.
 Budtenders, or medical marijuana dispensary agents, are not solely “salespeople”; they’re also assisting people who are battling very serious medical conditions.
 On top of this, budtenders are dealing with a federally prohibited substance that is highly susceptible to theft.
 Did we mention they’re also the frontline of a business?
 Needless to say, budtenders are vital to the success of any operation – dispensaries being no exception.
 Proper training is therefore crucial.
 A budtender’s position is too important to be left to chance.
 This is why Budtender Training is so critical.

 As the Industry Grows, so Does the Competition